LoyolaChicagoCS/gradhandbook/source/regulations.rst

 **Graduation Ceremonies are only in May**:  If you have only *one* course left for summer, you can ask to participate in the *previous* May graduation.
 This one course can be 490/499 for more than 3 credits.
-To do this you must apply by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
+To do this you must apply for summer graduation by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
 If you graduate in the Summer or Fall, you can choose to return to participate in the *following* May graduation ceremony